franklincm/dotcolors/README.md

 ## Setup ##
 1. Requires 'xrdb'
-2. Theme files are .Xresources format, should be located in ~/.config/xresources/ and have no file extensions.
-Have a look in xresources/ for some examples.
+2. Theme files are .Xresources format, should be located in ~/.config/termcolors/themes and have no file extensions.
+Have a look in themes/ for some examples.
 3. Remove all color settings from ~/.Xresources if present
 4. (optionally) add to path

 Included are some themes I like from http://dotshare.it

 ```
-$ mkdir -p ~/.config/xresources
+$ mkdir -p ~/.config/termcolors/themes
-$ cp xresources/* ~/.config/xresources/
+$ cp -r themes/ ~/.config/termcolors/
 ```

 ## Usage ##